ankicommunity/ankicommunity.github.io/docs/Tutorials/tutoDockerDeploy.md

 # On a normal server
 Docker will take care of starting the service on boot so you don't have to worry about that.
-You can setup the server with these commands:
+You can set up the server with thoses commands:

     export DOCKER_USER=root
     export ANKI_SYNC_DATA_DIR=/etc/anki-sync-server